john-friedman/datamule-python/datamule/docs/source/usage/book.rst

 ---------

 ``download_xbrl(cik, **kwargs)``
-    Retrieves the data and saves it to disk.
+    Retrieves the data and saves it to disk. if cik is not provided, all data will be downloaded.

 Shared Parameters
 ~~~~~~~~~~~~~~~~~